 It is believed it has a secondary effect of warming your bones and taking away any chill that remains in the body contributes to fibromyalgia pain and symptoms.

 Clothes that restrict blood flow seem to cause more pain.
 I dress in layers that are fairly loose and trap in my body heat.
 They also allow me to quickly adjust to changes in the weather (say the sun comes out and it warms up a bit) by removing a layer as needed.

 It is also vital to have gloves, hats and scarves, no matter how silly you may feel about wearing them in May.
 Get them in colors you like and wear them with pride!

 Essentially, if it feels cold to you, bundle up as needed.
 One tip I read about suggested wearing wool t-shirts and socks because wool keeps the muscles warm and relaxed while wicking away the moisture from excess sweating.

 3. Use Hand Warmers

 Store-bought hand warmers can also ease fibromyalgia symptoms.
 Place them in your pockets and stick your hands inside as needed.

-This actually can keep your whole body warmer too, because proper blood flow is crucial to all over warmth of the body.
+This can keep your whole body warmer too, because proper blood flow is crucial to overall warmth of the body.